 The design of the IBWSS has traditionally been aimed at reducing the effects of double counting of the northward migrating spawning aggregation.
 Consideration is also given to the start and end times of the survey window to assure a synoptic coverage while taking into account vessel availability in the different countries and temporal occurrence of spawning aggregations.
 The spatial confines of the survey, although not fixed, are defined as core spawning areas and secondary target areas as suggested in 2005.
 The overall design uses stratified transects with a random start (random latitude) to ensure transect coverage is not replicated but randomised between years.
-The survey procedures are described in the "Manual for Acoustic Surveys on Norwegian Spring-spawning Herring in the Norwegian Sea and Acoustic Surveys on Blue whiting in the Eastern Atlantic" (ICES, 2008).
+The survey procedures are described in the "Manual for International Pelagic Surveys (IPS)" (ICES, 2021).
 The main problem affecting the outcome of the survey relates to adverse weather conditions encountered in the Northeast Atlantic at the time of the survey.
 This survey was first used as a tuning series in the assessment in 2007 with ages 3-8.

 During the 2011 WGWIDE working group meeting it was decided to exclude the 2010 values from the IBWSSS time-series on the basis of a recommendation from WGNAPES.
 During the 2010 survey, poor weather and a mismatch between vessels led to a gap in coverage in north Porcupine and south Hebrides (ICES CM2010/SSGESST:20).
 It was agreed within WGNAPES in 2010 that the gap in area coverage occurred in an area of concentrated fishing effort and thus contained a high but unquantified biomass.
 Mean acoustic density for the unsurveyed rectangles within the core spawning area was determined by means of interpolation from surrounding surveyed rectangles following established methods.
 It was also agreed that the gap in coverage had no doubt resulted in an underestimate of the stock.
 However, the revised estimate was recommended to be accepted by WGWIDE in 2010 as the best available.
-In WGNAPES 2011(ICES CM2011/SSGESST:16) the time-series was reviewed and the problems in the 2010 IBWSS was considered.
+In WGNAPES 2011 (ICES CM2011/SSGESST:16) the time-series was reviewed and the problems in the 2010 IBWSS was considered.
 The updated survey time-series, including the 2011 survey, show a decline in the observed stock but the rate of decline is not as abrupt if the 2010 estimate is excluded.
 Due to the large uncertainties in the estimate from 2010, WGNAPES recommended to exclude the 2010 data from the time-series in the assessment.